formspiel/Windows-high-contrast/README.md

 ## Requirements

 With Dark Mode a hot topic is in the block since 2017.
-Since 2019 it's default on iOS and Android 10 and suddently it's becomes "standard".
+Since 2019 it's default on iOS and Android 10 and suddenly becomes "default".
 The high contrast mode is available since ....
-To be truly human-centred we should deliver the design in light mode, dark mode and high contrast.
+To be truly human-centred we should deliver the design in light mode, dark mode *and high contrast*.
 Fortunately Microsoft finally delivers--thanks to Chromium--a true browser with support for media queries.
+Delivering for high contrast is easy as cake now.

 ## Research
 * https://drafts.csswg.org/mediaqueries-5/#forced-colors